cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

 ## Usage

+Clone mdcms locally and rename it:

 ```shell
 > git clone https://github.com/cwchentw/mdcms.git mysite
 ```

+Change working directory to root path of the cloned repo:

 ```shell
 > cd mysite
 ```

+Install dependencies for mdcms:

 ```shell
 > composer install --no-dev
 ```

+Development tools like PHP Code Sniffer mean to lint code, which are not required to run mdcms sites.

+If you don't want to update your mdcms snapshot, you may safely remove all sample posts in *content* directory but not the directory itself, adding your awesome ones.

+Instead, if you are going to update your mdcms copy, follow [this guide](/howto/how-to-upgrade-mdcms/).

+Copy your mdcms snapshot to MAMP document directory:

 ```shell
 > .\tools\bin\sync-to.bat C:\MAMP\mdcms
 ```

+If you alter anything in your mdcms site, you have to repeat the above command to reflect your change on development environment.

+(Optional) Save your mdcms repo to a remote site:

 ```shell
 > git remote set-url origin https://example.com/user/mysite.git